During the study period

 About the ISP form

-From June 2016 there is a new ISP form to be used by all doctoral students when their ISP is set up or is next to be modified.
-Exception is granted for one revision if the doctoral student has a planned date for defence of thesis before September 2018.
+From June 2016 there is a new ISP form to be used by all doctoral students.
 The form can be used on both PC and Mac computers, but only if the latest version of Word has been installed.
 As a doctoral student or employee you can download Microsoft Office for free and get access to the correct version of Word.
 The basic version of the form does not require the latest version of Word, but it lacks features and functions such as scroll lists, screentips and links.
 For questions about the form, please contact the Office for Academic Policy,

 See the regulations handbook for more information on ISP.
 Contact the doctoral education administrator at your school fore more information on the ISP process.